celo-org/docs/docs/wallet-test.md

 We could use an existing LMS for creating a course, but docusaurus is way more customizable.

+- Easy to contribute content.
+Most of the content will be written in markdown and hosted on Github, making it easy for community additions.
 - It is built using React, the go-to framework for building DApps today.
 We can show how to build using React, right in Docusaurus.
 This is not possible using most other LMSs.
 - We can keep the repo on GitHub and start building a community around it.
 Include other ecosystem partners and educators in making this better.
+- We can leverage the Crowdin translations process set of for the docs site.

+## Live coding example

 ```jsx live